CEA elliptical cavity prototype

 Target Systems

-21 In-Kind Work Packages from seven Institutes in six Countries
+21 In-Kind Work Packages from 7 Institutes in 6 Countries

 The spallation process at ESS will take place when the accelerated proton beam hits the tungsten bricks of the 11-tonne target, producing unprecedented neutron brightness for scientific experiments across multiple disciplines.